NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 -- <b>输入控件</b> --
 - <b>Create(F)</b>:

-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>CSM Global Log Event</b>:

 ### FGV-StatusChangeEventRef.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Name("" to use uuid) in</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Status Change Event</b>:

 ### GEvt-BackgroundThread.vi